Want to help your 10th-grader master math? Here are some of the skills your child will be learning in the classroom.

 For high school students, math skills and understandings are organized not by grade level but by concept.
-In High School Math: Algebra, students work with creating and reading expressions, rational numbers and polynomials, and the conventions of algebraic notations.
+In algebra, students work with creating and reading expressions, rational numbers and polynomials, and the conventions of algebraic notations.
 They apply these skills and understandings to solve real-world problems.

 Understand an equation as a mathematical statement that uses letters to represent unknown numbers (such as 2x-6y+z=14) and is a statement of equality between two expressions (“this equals that”).
 Explain each step in solving a simple equation, and construct a practical argument to justify a solution method.
 Graph these equations on coordinate axes with labels and scales.